shaileshms18/M1_App_Calculator/1_Requirements/readme.md

 # Detail requirements
 ## High Level Requirements:

-It should contain **ADDITION,SUBTRACTION,MULTIPLICATION AND DIVISION**
+It should contain **Addition,Subtraction,Multiplication,Square and Squareroot**

 Status:All the other Implementations will be done at later Part.